TGoddessana/cafehere/README.md

 - Code style was standardized using `black`.
 - Import order was standardized using `isort`.
-- Code style was checked using `flake
+- Code style was checked using `flake8`.

-8`.

 - The above three operations were automated using `pre-commit`.